-Some Uber drivers will be getting the 1099-MISC if they generated under $20,000 in income for the previous year.
-Those who generated over $20,000 in income + at least 200 trips will be getting the 1099-K.
+Some Uber drivers will be getting the 1099-MISC if they generated under $20,000 in earnings for the previous year.
+And those drivers that generated over $20,000 in income (and at least 200 trips) will be getting the 1099-K.

 Uber Tax Classification: Employee or Independent Contractor?